Search published articles

 Abstract

-Methods: This is applied research conducted using a quantitative content analysis method.
-The statistical population of the study consists of 558 theses published in universities and scientific centers across the country.
-The research data was collected using a content analysis checklist and analyzed using descriptive statistics.
+Methods: This research is of an applied type and was conducted using the quantitative content analysis method.
+The statistical population of the research consisted of 558 theses published in universities and scientific centers of the country.
+Data were collected using a structured content analysis checklist and subsequently analyzed employing descriptive statistical methods.

 Results: The research findings indicate that Tehran University produced the highest number of theses with 66, followed by Shahid Beheshti University of Medical Sciences with 49, and Payame Noor University with 36.
 The highest number of theses were written in 2017 (9.67%), and the lowest number was in 2003.
 Moreover, the history, professional doctorate, and Persian language and literature departments published the highest number of theses, with 160, 78, and 46, respectively.